wisdomfusion/docker-compose-lemp-stack/README.md

 ## For PHP/Laravel Projects

-We can use `docker-compose exec` to set the application key for the Laravel application.
-The `docker-compose exec` command allows you to run specific commands in containers.
+You can use `docker-compose exec` to set the application key for the Laravel application, or other artison command.

 ```sh
 docker-compose exec php php artisan key:generate
 docker-compose exec php php artisan config:cache
 ```

-PHP dependency manager `composer` is installed in php container, we can can run `docker-compose exec` command to access the container, and perform dependency management using `composer`.
+`composer`, PHP dependency manager, is installed in php container, you can run `docker-compose exec` command to access php container, and perform dependency management using `composer` command.

 ```sh
 docker-compose exec php bash